 Nothing ventured, nothing gained!

-On November 9th I am offering the Art of Hugging Practice on a donation basis.
+I am offering the Art of Hugging Practice on a donation basis.
 Donations are accepted to cover rent & expenses and no one is turned away for lack of funds.
 Please email me at email@example.com for directions to the venue.
 I look forward to gathering together and calming our collective nervous systems!